pingcap/docs/telemetry.md

 ## What gets shared?

-The followings describe shared usage information in detail for each component.
-The details that get shared may change over time.
-The changes will be announced in release notes if that happens.
+The following sections describe the shared usage information in detail for each component.
+The usage details that get shared might change over time.
+These changes (if any) will be announced in [release notes](/releases/release-notes.md).

 > **Note:**
 >
-> **In all cases**, data stored in the cluster by users will **not** be shared.
-You may also refer to [PingCAP Privacy Policy](https://pingcap.com/privacy-policy/).
+> In **ALL** cases, user data stored in the TiDB cluster will **NOT** be shared.
+You can also refer to [PingCAP Privacy Policy](https://pingcap.com/privacy-policy).

 ### TiDB

-When TiDB telemetry collection is enabled, the TiDB cluster will collect usage details on an daily basis, including (but not limited to):
+When the telemetry collection feature is enabled in TiDB, the TiDB cluster collects usage details on a daily basis.
+These usage details include but are not limited to:

 - A randomly generated telemetry ID.
-- Deployment characteristics, such as the size of hardware (CPU, memory, disk), TiDB components versions, OS name, etc.
+- Deployment characteristics, such as the size of hardware (CPU, memory, disk), TiDB components versions, OS name.

 To view the full content of the usage information shared to PingCAP, execute the following SQL statement: